carmineos/fivem-handling-editor/README.md

 # Handling Editor

 ### Description
-A script which allows to edit the handling of each vehicle individually using FiveM API.
+A script which allows to edit the handling of each vehicle individually using FiveM API and [FiveM port](https://github.com/citizenfx/NativeUI) of [Guad's NativeUI](https://github.com/Guad/NativeUI) .

 When a client edits a vehicle, it will be automatically synchronized with all the players.
 If a vehicle is reset to the default values it will stop from being synchronized.